kalbfuss/01memories/README.md

 $ pip install 01memories
 ```

 The *pip* command will automatically install all required dependencies.
 On some operating systems you will have to [create a Python virtual environment](https://python.land/virtual-environments/virtualenv) first.
+Alternatively you can specify the "--break-system-packages" option.

 **Note:** The Digital Memories application comprises of two python packages (*repository* and *pyframe*) and various supporting files.
 There is no *digital memories* or *01memories* python package.